 @Random49ers on Twitter

-Richard Sherman Dominates: Richard Sherman and the 49ers are flying high in 2019, but five years ago he was on the other side of the Seattle-San Francisco rivalry.
+Richard Sherman was part of the 49ers team that made the Super Bowl two years ago, but in 2014 he was on the other side of the Seattle-San Francisco rivalry.
 Sherman's two interceptions helped the Seahawks take down the Niners 19-3.
 Afterwards, while munching on a turkey leg, Sherman said the San Francisco fans were throwing some "pretty vulgar" barbs around -- helping spur his big performance.
 "Sometimes you should let sleeping dogs lie," Sherman said, "so you get this."

-A Maddenism Is Born: The Turducken.
+The Turducken.
 It's synonymous with the NFL and Thanksgiving, made famous by legendary coach and broadcaster John Madden.
 "This thing here is a de-boned duck, stuffed in a de-boned chicken, stuffed in a de-boned turkey, with stuffing," Madden explained to longtime partner Pat Summerall in 1997, "Now you're talking.
-And that has eight legs."
+And that has 8 legs."